dteroerde/pong-game-ai/README.md

 pip install -r requirements.txt
 ```

-and watch the AI plays Pong. :blush:
+and watch the AI learns how to play Pong. :blush:

 ```bash
 python pongGameEvolutionAi.py